 Experimental Hematology and Cancer Biology

 Dorsal Raphe Dopamine Neurons Signal Motivational Salience Dependent on Internal State, Expectation, and Behavioral Context.
-Journal of Neuroscience.
+The Journal of neuroscience : the official journal of the Society for Neuroscience.
 2021; 41:2645-2655.

 Machine learning-guided channelrhodopsin engineering enables minimally invasive optogenetics.
 Nature Methods.
 2019; 16:1176-1184.